 Hailing from the Mushroom Kingdom, his goal during his adventures revolve around the wonderful Princess Peach – who’s kidnapped by Bowser.
 If you’ve ever played Super Mario, you’d know that you have to battle all sorts of creatures and use the surrounding ground to aid in your journey.
 Along with health mushrooms and Yoshi as your second set of legs, Mario’s brother Luigi helps assist him with his mission in saving Princess Peach.

-Is His Name JUST Mario?
+Is his Name JUST Mario?

 Who’s His Hunky Brother?

-Taller in stature and his companion in most, if not all games – is Luigi.
+Taller in stature than his companion in most, if not all games – is Luigi.
 “Wait, so is his name Luigi Mario?”
 It would make sense, right?
 In a similar situation to his brother Mario, no one had confirmed it, although in 1993, that weird live-action Mario movie with John Legazamo had seen his name as Luigi Mario.
 It wasn’t confirmed until 2015, in that same year, that he was indeed named Luigi Mario.
 Sounds more believable than Mario Mario, right?